loxodon/starbound-redshift/readme.md

-## Sexbound - Red Shift
+## Starbound - Redshift
-Users can run this as background service while playing Starbound (Sexbound).
-It will watch the 'starbound.log' file for special SXB_EVENT type events to be outputted, and it will attempt to handle every event it hears by making a POST request to an API defined in the .env file.
+Users can run this as background service while playing Starbound.
+It will watch the 'starbound.log' file for special REDSHIFT_EVENT type events to be outputted, and it will attempt to handle every event it hears by making a POST request to an API defined in the .env file.
 You can basically use in-game Starbound actions to do things in real-life.
 You could probably change the vibration modes and speeds of something something.

 ## Prerequisites
 * Install NPM